-(https://policies.ucf.edu/documents/PolicyEmergencyCOVIDReturnPolicy.pdf.
+(https://policies.ucf.edu/documents/PolicyEmergencyCOVIDReturnPolicy.pdfLinks to an external site.
 Students who choose not to wear facial coverings will be asked to leave the classroom by the instructor.
-If they refuse to leave the classroom or put on a facial covering, they may be considered disruptive (please see the Golden Rule for student behavior expectations).
+If they refuse to leave the classroom or put on a facial covering, they may be considered disruptive (please see the Golden RuleLinks to an external site. for student behavior expectations).
 Faculty have the right to cancel class if the safety and well-being of class members are in jeopardy.
 Students will be responsible for the material that would have been covered in class as provided by the instructor.